27 Amazing Things You Never Knew About Beauty Pageants

 I owe a lot of thanks to Preparation H, instant teeth whitening strips, and skin-lifting tape.
 And while pageantry definitely boosted my confidence, helped me make lifelong friends, and allowed me to build professional relationships that played a key role in molding me into the person I am today, winning that crown was hardly a breeze.
 In preparation for competitions, I was sleeping four to five hours each night, eating only plant-based foods, and working out twice a day.
 But that's just the beginning.

-Beauty pageants have been around since the early 1850s and we’ve seen them evolve a ton over time.
-Requirements change, standards fluctuate, and bans on certain things come and go (like bikinis, for instance).
-Here are 31 facts that will surprise anyone who’s not in the beauty pageant world.
+Beauty pageants have been around since the early 1850s and we've seen them evolve massively over time.
+Requirements change, standards fluctuate, and bans on bikinis come and go.
+Want to know more about what goes on behind the scenes?
+Here are 27 facts that will surprise anyone who's not in the beauty pageant world.

 The man behind "the greatest show on Earth" started beauty pageants.